mbusson/SassyPug/README.md

 # Opal
 Opal is a JavaScript application boilerplate written in ES6 broadly based on [biggie](https://github.com/baptistebriel/biggie), which is itself a boilerplate based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/) (check it out!).
 Please also check out [Baptiste Briel](https://github.com/baptistebriel/)'s work, as most of this project is based on his boilerplate.

-Be sure to check out the full [documentation](https://github.com/bigwheel-framework/documentation) for bigwheel before you're getting started.

 Opal aims at integrating several features to biggie, such as:
 - [x] Jade preprocessing
 - [x] Sass preprocessing